Woman dies and two others in life-threatening condition after triple stabbing

 Editor

-A woman has died and two others have been seriously hurt after a triple stabbing in Manchester.
+A man has been arrested after a woman died and two others were seriously hurt in a triple stabbing in Manchester.

 The 43-year-old woman died at the scene after being found with stab wounds at a property in Barnard Road, Gorton, at about 11.20pm on Sunday.